bkomuves/nanohs/README.md

 * it needs a large C stack (16-32 Mb) + GCC optims (because of the lack of tail call elimination)
 * source code: about 1900 "essential" lines + 520 lines of type annotations; C runtime: \~650 lines (including some debugging features)
-* the interpreter does not work at the moments
+* the interpreter does not work at the moment

 Usage